 In the Active Pipeline View a subheader shows you:

 - reduction for unhandled red flags (if any)

 - adjusted weighted pipeline.

-The graph in the Sales Analysis view also takes the estimated closing date into consideration.
+The Weighted Pipeline graph in the Sales Analysis view also takes the estimated closing date into consideration.
 This determines when a sales projects value will no longer add value to the weighted pipeline.
 Any sales project with a red warning flag will not be included in the weighted pipeline graph.
-As an example, if you have two active sales projects with a value of $100,000 and a probability of 40%, the weighted pipeline is ($100,000 x 0,4) x 2 = $80,000

 Win rate is presented in percent and is calculated by taking all the sales projects you have won, divided by the total number of sales projects won or archived.